 Note - Using either of the CD/DVD options to install software on your server might significantly increase the time necessary to perform the installation because the content is accessed over the network.
 The installation duration depends on the network connectivity and traffic.

-▼ Access Serial Host Console Using the Oracle ILOM CLI
+▼ Connect to the Host Serial Console Using the Oracle ILOM Command-Line Interface

 1. Log in to the server's Oracle ILOM using an account with Administrator privileges.

 Use one of the following methods: